maxtwis/bangkok-health-dashboard/REPORT_SDHE_ANALYSIS_SECTION.md

 | **LGBT+** | 34.4% | 9.2% | **+25.2 pp** | < 0.001 | ✓✓✓ Very Strong |
 | **Informal Workers** | 37.9% | 37.9% | **-0.1 pp** | 1.000 | ✗ No effect |

 **Key Finding - Income Protects LGBT+ from Overcrowding But Not Elderly:** LGBT+ show very strong income-overcrowding relationship - low-income LGBT+ experience 34.4% overcrowding vs 9.2% for high-income (25.2 pp gap, p < 0.001), suggesting income enables LGBT+ to escape crowded housing.
 However, elderly show the **opposite pattern** - higher-income elderly experience MORE overcrowding (48.1% vs 37.6%, 10.4 pp reverse gap, p=0.006).
-This unexpected pattern may reflect that higher-income elderly live in urban areas with dense housing to access services, while lower-income elderly live in rural areas with more spacious but lower-quality housing.
+This unexpected pattern in Bangkok's urban context may reflect that higher-income elderly live in central urban areas with denser neighborhoods to access healthcare and services, while lower-income elderly may live in peripheral urban areas with less dense housing but farther from services.
+Alternatively, higher-income elderly may live in older, established neighborhoods that have become more crowded over time.

 **Overcrowding by Housing Tenure:**